 For a single moment remain in this stop, and you will feel you have penetrated suddenly, at rocket speed, to the center.
 And even a glimpse is miraculous, revolutionary.
 It changes you, and by and by you can have more clear glimpses of the center.
 That is why inactivity is not to be practiced.
 Use it suddenly, when you are unaware.

-‘Impulse’ means you are burdened with some energy which you cannot use and cannot absorb.
+‘Impulse’ means you are burdened with some energy that you cannot use and cannot absorb.
 It wants to move out, it wants to be thrown out; you want relief.

-Look upon a bowl without seeing the sides or the material.
+Look upon a bowl without seeing the sides of the material.
 In a few moments become aware.

-Look at an object as a whole; do not divide it in parts.
+Look at an object as a whole; do not divide it into parts.
 Why?
-Because when you divide something in parts, the eyes have an opportunity to move from one part to another.
+Because when you divide something into parts, the eyes have an opportunity to move from one part to another.
 Look at a thing as a whole.
 You can do it.

 In order not to give any opportunity for movement, this has been made a condition: look at an object totally, taken as a whole.
 And secondly, without seeing the material.
 If the bowl is of wood, do not see the wood: just see the bowl, the form.
 Do not see the substance.